-Bartlesville Radio » News » Getner Drummond Wins GOP AG Primary
+Bartlesville Radio » News » Gentner Drummond Wins GOP AG Primary

 Oklahoma

-Getner Drummond Wins GOP AG Primary
+Gentner Drummond Wins GOP AG Primary

 Tom Davis